Joseph George Rosengarten: Later life

 On September 6, 1863, Rosengarten received an honorable discharge from the military.
 In March 1865, he received the rank of Brevet Captain.

 After receiving his discharge, Rosengarten returned to his law practice in Philadelphia.
 He was also employed as his father's business manager and legal representative, overseeing his father's numerous business ventures and investments.

 Rosengarten maintained a lifelong interest in his alma mater the University of Pennsylvania, serving as president of the alumni association, and as a member of the board of trustees.
 He supported several other public institutions, among them the German Hospital, now Lankenau Medical Centerl, and the House of Refuge, the first institution in Pennsylvania established to reform juveniles charged with delinquency.
 Rosengarten served on the Board of Managers (1878), and later as vice president (1893-1910), and finally, as president (1911-1914) of the House of Refuge.
 At his urging, the institution was moved from Philadelphia to the outlying countryside, where, instead of being "treated as prisoners the boys and girls were placed in homes organized on the cottage system," provided with educational opportunities, plenty of fresh air, outdoor work and exercise.

 Rosengarten served as a board member (1895-1911) and president (1899-1909) of the Free Library of Philadelphia, and it was largely through his efforts that the library received a bequest of five hundred thousand dollars from Andrew Carnegie.
 Carnegie remembered the kindness once shown to him, years before, while he was employed as secretary to the president of the Pennsylvania Railroad, by Rosengarten's father.
+He was also a founding member of the Philobiblon Club of Philadelphia in 1893.

 Rosengarten developed a close association with Anthony J. Drexel and, as a result, served from its founding in 1892 until 1909 as a member of the board of the Drexel Institute.

 Rosengarten contributed frequently to newspapers and periodicals, including the New York Tribune, the Philadelphia Public Ledger, the North American Review, the Atlantic Monthly, the Penn Monthly, and The Nation.
 He also delivered numerous addresses before various literary and charitable associations, including one before the Historical Society of Pennsylvania on the "Life and Public Services of General John F. Reynolds" (Philadelphia, 1880).